 16 Weeks Pregnant: Baby Update

-Her intestines are starting to produce meconium, the tarry, black-green-colored poop babies pass during the first few days of life.
+Their intestines are starting to produce meconium, the tarry, black-green-colored poop babies pass during the first few days of life.

-16 Weeks Pregnant: About Your Body
+16 Weeks Pregnant: What to Expect

 Did you just feel something?
 Your baby’s first little kicks started months ago, but around this time you can definitely feel them.
 Doctors call these flutters “the quickening.”
 And it is often an astonishing and surreal feeling!

 Watching your belly grow is exciting!
 Seeing stretch marks pop up might not be.
-Stretch marks usually begin to appear in the second trimester and up to 90% of women get them.
+Stretch marks usually begin to appear in the second trimester and up to 90% of pregnant people get them.
 They first look like thin red or purplish lines.
 Those are little cracks in the dermis, the middle layer of your skin…under the epidermis.
 Stretch marks often start on the underside of the belly, but may also occur on the breasts, hips, upper legs and behind.

 Stretch marks happen when your skin stretches too fast.
 Can you prevent them?
 No one knows for sure.
 Some nutritionists recommend collagen-rich foods, such as bone broth, as well as zinc, vitamin C and plenty of water to keep your skin firm and hydrated.
+Some people swear by moisturizing creams, but doctors are not convinced.
+Applying oils or balms can’t hurt and they sometimes ease the itching that can come with all that stretching.

 • Take a hospital tour: If you plan to give birth in a hospital, make sure to schedule a private tour of the facilities.
 Bring along a list of questions.
 You may want to know things like: